 A dissertation is written under the direction of a dissertation committee appointed in a manner specified by the department.
 Dissertation committees require a minimum of 3 people, a chair from the student's department/school and at least two other committee members.
 In all cases, the chair and majority of committee members should come from the student's department/school and have full graduate faculty status.
+Inquire with your department to learn your required number of members.
 Proposed committee members who are not members of the Illinois State University Graduate Faculty must be approved by the Director of Graduate Studies.
 See the "Graduate Committee Information" section on the Proposal Approval Form to indicate the faculty that need approval to serve on the committee.
 All committee members must have terminal degrees.